diegomais/rocketbox/packages/web/README.md

 # Challenge 09.
-Front-end of Meetapp
+Meetapp Front-end

+> “Change you and everything else will change naturally”!

-In this challenge we will build the front-end with ReactJS of Meetapp that will use the API developed during the challenges of the second and third Node.js module.
+In this challenge was built the front-end with ReactJS of Meetapp that use the API developed during the challenges of the [second](https://github.com/diegomais/rocketseat-bootcamp-gostack-challenge-02-starting-backend-meetapp ) and [third](https://github.com/diegomais/rocketseat-bootcamp-gostack-challenge-03-continuing-backend-meetapp) module of Node.js.

-Create an application from scratch using create-react-app and configure linting tools, Reactotron, Redux and Redux Saga.
+Created an application from scratch using create-react-app and configured linting tools, [Reactotron](https://github.com/infinitered/reactotron), [Redux](https://www.github.com/reduxjs/redux) and [Redux Saga](https://github.com/redux-saga/redux-saga).

-This application will be used by meetup organizers and will not have subscribe functionality.
+This application is used by meetup organizers and do not have subscribing features.

-The project layout is in the assets-challenge folder of this repository.
+The project layout is attached to assets-challenge folder in this repository.

 ## Pages